guarner8/my-assessment/README.md

     * Need to add shopping cart png / change font
 * Image resize is responsive
 * Product boxes for desktop version look good
+* Ended up using a css file for media queries which made the code a little messy, but it serves its purpose.
+There is a small amount of redundancy.
+* Finished up the appearance for the products, will now start to work on the cart overlay.